MomentsLD/moments/docs/installation.rst

 .. code-block:: bash

-   sudo python setup.py build_ext --inplace
+   python setup.py build_ext --inplace
-   sudo python setup.py install
+   python setup.py install

+Note that you might need sudo privileges to install in this way.

 You should then be able to import ``moments`` in your python scripts.
 Entering an ipython or python session, type ``import moments``.
 If, for any reason, you have